Unleash/unleash-docker/README.md

 docker run -d -e DATABASE_URL=postgres://user:pass@10.200.221.11:5432/unleash unleashorg/unleash-server
 ```

 Specifying secrets as environment variables are considered a bad security practice.
-Therfore you can instead specify a file where unleash can read the database secret.
+Therefore, you can instead specify a file where unleash can read the database secret.
 This is done via the `DATABASE_URL_FILE` environment variable.

 ## Work locally with this repo